Posted on October 22 2020

 Create a safe place for your puppy.

-From day one, your puppy should have a safe place where he can hang out when you’re not supervising him.
+From day one, your puppy should have a safe place where he can hang out when you’re not supervising him so he can't run off and escape.
 The best way to do this is to set up a crate in a quiet area and make it a cozy place for your puppy to sleep and play.
 This is a key first step in setting boundaries for your new pup.

 Don’t be surprised if your puppy hates the crate at first.
 With positive reinforcement and patience, most puppies learn to love their crate once they realize it’s not a punishment.
 Crate training will make housebreaking your puppy much easier and ensure that he’s safe when you can’t be watching him.